ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 In each session, you will work in pairs or small groups on problems that we provide and we will go over them as a group.

-Atendance is not required, but is highly recommended.
+Attendance is not required, but is highly recommended.
 Studies (by UCSD faculty) have shown that attendance and participation in lecture leads to better student performance and higher grades.